imageio/imageio/README.md

 <h2>Example</h2>
 Here's a minimal example of how to use imageio.
-For the docs for
+See the docs for
 <a href='http://imageio.readthedocs.org/en/latest/examples.html'>more examples</a>.
 <pre>
 >>> import imageio